 A map-based catalogue of the oldest masonry bridges in Scotland.

 Force lines in arches.

-Interestingly, Inuit igloos are usually catenary in shape.
+The optimal shape for a dome is also a catenary and it is Interesting that Inuit igloos are usually of that shape.
 Could it be that the ephemeral nature of the building-material fostered many rebuilds and a very early empirical solution?